 5. Select the file and click "Recover" to save it to a safe location (never the original drive to avoid overwriting).

-Using MyRecover significantly increases the chances of recovering corrupted or deleted InDesign files without stress.
+Using MyRecover significantly increases the chances of recovering damaged or deleted InDesign files without stress.
 With this tool, you can also perform SDHC card data recovery or Sony SD card recovery.

 Now that you’ve hopefully rescued your file, let’s make sure it never happens again.